d-bl/MAE-gf/index.md

 All examples are links to the Groundforge main page.
 Just follow the link.
 If a picture has a light-blue coloured border, please click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

-The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.

 [gf-main]: /GroundForge/
 [gf-jo]: https://github.com/jo-pol